Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Presence
+**Targeted defense:** Presence

 **Duration:** Instant

 </div>

 As you curse your foe, their rage begins to overwhelm them.
-Make a Presence attack against a creature within range.
+Make a special attack against Presence against a creature within range.
 If it hits, apply 6 + Presence stacks of rage.

 ### Curse of Rage - Miracle